tpitale/tpitale.github.io/_posts/2019-02-01-aliasing-fields-on-ecto-associations-in-absinthe-for-graphql.md

 CREATE UNIQUE INDEX pending_request_index ON firmware_update_requests(device_id, pending);
 ```

+### Add an Ecto virtual field ###

 This change will necessitate more changes than our previous example, but fundamentally, the technique is the same.

-To make it work, we just need to get the data from this new table’s `firmware_version_id` into a place on the device record where our alias `field` can get it.
+To make it work, we just need to get the data from this new table’s `firmware_version_id` into a place on the device record where our alias Absinthe `field` can get to it.

 To accomplish this, we’ll use a combination of two Ecto features.
 First, we’ll make space for the `firmware_version_id` (and association) using a `virtual` field in the schema.